God's Acre

-God's Acre is a churchyard, specifically the burial ground.
+"God's Acre" refers to a churchyard, and more specifically a burial ground.
 The word comes from the German word Gottesacker (Field of God), an ancient designation for a burial ground.
 The use of "Acre" is related to, but not derived from the unit of measurement and can be of any size.
-In the early 17th century the term was used as a translation of the German, but by the end of the century, it was accepted as an English term.
+In the early 17th century, the term was used as a translation of the German, but by the end of the century, it was accepted as an English term.

 American Congregationalist poet Henry Wadsworth Longfellow wrote an 1842 poem called "God's Acre" which referenced this term.

-While used to refer to graveyards generally in English, the term is used particularly among communicants of the Moravian Church in parts of North America, but not in the Moravian independent provinces of Alaska and Labrador/Newfoundland.
+While used to refer to graveyards generally in English, the term is used particularly among communicants of the Moravian Church in parts of North America, but not in the Moravian independent provinces of Alaska and Newfoundland and Labrador.

 In Christianity

 In England, prior to the 19th century, most parish churches were surrounded by a burial ground.
 Particularly in the 19th century, the churchyard was referred to by a number of gentle, less stark terms, including "God's Acre".
 The term is less used today but is still employed when drawing attention to the field-like quality rather than the disposal function.
 For example, the God's Acre Project is a national (UK) project which "recognises churchyards and cemeteries as significant areas for flora, fauna and social history and seeks to provide advice and guidance for their management".